Archive for April, 2014

 Surgical error prompts woman to sue Louisiana doctor

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Surgical Errors on Friday, April 25, 2014.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Surgical Errors on Friday, April 25, 2014.
 Most residents of the state of Louisiana would prefer to do whatever they can to avoid having to undergo a surgical procedure.
 There are however times in which it is the only real possibility of a person’s medical condition improving.
 While there is of course a certain amount of risk involved with virtually any surgery, anyone who has an operation assumes that the health care providers involved in it will not engage in actions that might be deemed negligent.
 Unfortunately this does sometimes occur.
-A Louisiana woman, who recently filed a lawsuit against a doctor and…
+A Louisiana woman, who recently filed a lawsuit against a doctor and his…

 Read More